 - Joint ventures – negligent drafting, enforceability, damages for breach.

-- Easements – rights of light, rights of way, drainage rights.
+- Easements – rights of light and air, rights of way, drainage rights.

 - Restrictive covenants – modification, construction, enforceability.

 - Land registration – mortgages, fraud, adjudication claims.

 - Nuisance – noise and odours, animals, neighbour disputes.

 - Trusts of land and Proprietary Estoppel – claims to beneficial interests.